Download the PDF

 2. Advocate for policies that increase access and remove barriers to mental health and substance use treatment medications such as long-acting injectable antipsychotics, naloxone, and medication for the treatment of alcohol and opioid use disorders including:

-1. Removing barriers to access to medications for opioid use disorder (MOUD) such as:
+1. Removing barriers in access to medication-based opioid use disorder treatment (MOUD) such as:

 1. Expanding methadone treatment beyond the Opioid Treatment Program (OTP) setting, including take-home doses for stable patients and pick-up doses at pharmacies.

-2. Enforcing of the Mental Health Parity and Addiction Equity Act of 2008.
+2. Enforcing the Mental Health Parity and Addiction Equity Act of 2008.

 3. Simplifying FDA Risk Evaluation and Mitigation Strategies (REMS) that significantly impact patient care and access to medication.